-Payal serves as a trustee for Global Impact UK and Women Win and is a fellow at the RSA and the Institute for Corporate Responsibility and Sustainability.
+Payal serves as a trustee for Women Win and is a fellow at the RSA and the Institute for Corporate Responsibility and Sustainability.
 In 2020, she was appointed to the Advisory Group for the WE EMPOWER G-7 program of UN Women and the Working Group on Financial Health of the UN Secretary General’s Special Advocate for Inclusive Finance for Development.

 A Texas native, Payal has a BA with honors from Stanford University and an MBA and an MPA from New York University.